mansi-m111/Quantitative-Estimation-of-Video-Pixel-Quality-For-Action-Recognition/README.md

 ## 🔗 Data Access

-The dataset used contains video clips with synthetic distortions and is not included in this repository due to size constraints.
+The dataset is **not included** in this repository due to size and licensing.

+You can:
+- Apply for access to EPIC-KITCHENS via [epic-kitchens.github.io](https://epic-kitchens.github.io)